souzatharsis/podcastfy/README.md

 - Customize transcript and audio generation (e.g., style, language, structure, length).
 - Create podcasts from pre-existing or edited transcripts.
 - Leverage cloud-based and local LLMs for transcript generation (increased privacy and control).
-- Integrate with advanced text-to-speech models (OpenAI, ElevenLabs, and Microsoft Edge).
+- Integrate with advanced text-to-speech models (OpenAI, Google,ElevenLabs, and Microsoft Edge).
 - Provide multi-language support for global content creation.
 - Integrate seamlessly with CLI and Python packages for automated workflows.